paritosh0707/AgentDock/docs/SCHEMA_PACKAGE_SPEC.md

-# AgentDock Schema Package Specification
+# Dockrion Schema Package Specification

 ## Purpose

-The `agentdock-schema` package is the **type system and validation layer** for AgentDock.
+The `dockrion-schema` package is the **type system and validation layer** for Dockrion.
 It transforms the Dockfile YAML specification into executable, type-safe Pydantic models that every service depends on.

 **One sentence summary:** Schema ensures all services agree on what constitutes a valid Dockfile, catching errors before deployment instead of at runtime.